 It's also key to spend time with your audiences to decide where you need to spend your resources.

 Making sure to answer the question "what is the focus of the program design?" is important to ensure that any learning & development program will be effective.
 Do you want to drive organizational change with a focus also transforming culture?
-Is the goal to diffuse a set of concepts, frameworks and tools througout the company?
-The focus can be acheiving specific business objectives or particular outcomes.
+Is the goal to diffuse a set of concepts, frameworks and tools throughout the company?
+The focus can be achieving specific business objectives or particular outcomes.
 When you get this right, clients, repeat business & revenue will follow.

 Measures to Determine Success

 The only way to really know if a program is "best in class" is to have measurement indicators that are defined right from the beginning of the process.
-These could be "leading indicators" related to business objectives, such as increased use of corporate branding tools in the commercial branding process.
+These could be "leading indicators" related to business objectives, such as the increased use of corporate branding tools in the commercial branding process.
 It's important to have those key performance indicators defined.